enginebai/Algorithms/topics/problem-solving.md

 ### Approaches
 * **Drawing** could be really help!!
+* *Sentinel node*:
+    * To create a new linked list.
-* *Sentinel node*: To insert when head is null or deleting head and it becomes null, we can use *sentinel node* to help:
+    * To insert when head is null.
+    * To deleting head and it becomes null.
 ```kotlin
 fun solveProblem(head?: Node): Node? {
     val sentinel = Node(-1)